sts10/sts10.github.io/_posts/2022-06-27-revisiting-prfix-codes.markdown

 Removing prefix words from the first 70,000 words of the Wikipedia list (`tidy -AinP -m 3 -M 12 --take-first 70000 --dry-run results/enwiki-20190320-words-frequency.txt`) creates a list of 48,523 words.
 Removing all suffix words (`tidy -AinU -m 3 -M 12 --take-first 70000 --dry-run results/enwiki-20190320-words-frequency.txt`) leaves us with 55,545 words.
 This is evidence toward a theory that, when dealing with common English words, removing all suffix words may leave us with more words than removing prefix words.

-### An "optimal" procedure?

-A natural follow-up question here is what other procedures would guarantee safety while removing the least number of words.
-I attempted to create an even more optimal procedure with my ["Compound Passphrase List Safety Checker"](https://github.com/sts10/csafe), but there are issues with this procedure, including three-word combinations.

 ## A new option for Tidy

 Undaunted, I created a new option for [my word list making command-line tool](https://github.com/sts10/tidy) to remove suffix words from an inputted word list.
 Tidy users can now easily create a `prefix-free.txt` list (`tidy -AP -o prefix-free.txt inputted-word-list.txt`) and `suffix-free.txt` list (`tidy -AU -o suffix-free.txt inputted-word-list.txt`) and compare them.

 I also opened [a GitHub issue asking for help answering this suffix codes question](https://github.com/sts10/tidy/issues/7).
 If you have any insights, please leave a comment!

+## An "optimal" procedure?

+A natural follow-up question here is what other procedures would guarantee safety while removing the least number of words.
+I attempted to create an even more optimal procedure with my ["Compound Passphrase List Safety Checker"](https://github.com/sts10/csafe), but there are issues with this procedure, including three-word combinations.

+After thinking about it for a bit, I figured the field of information theory might already have a solution to this very issue.
+I ventured over to r/informationtheory on Reddit and [did my best to ask my question](https://www.reddit.com/r/informationtheory/comments/vnretf/question_about_suffix_codes_and_safe_concatenation/).

+After a back-and-forth with u/ericGraves, I learned a couple very useful things.
+First of all, this quality of a word list that I've been awkwardly calling "compound safety" or "concatenation safety" is what information theory calls a **uniquely decodable code**.
+I was excited that this term made sense to me: we want a "code" (a collection of words, in our case), that can be "decoded" (read) in only one, unique way.

+As a parting gift, this knowledgable Reddit user wrote:

+> I would suggest [Sardinas-Patterson algorithm](https://en.wikipedia.org/wiki/Sardinas%E2%80%93Patterson_algorithm) for determining if a code is uniquely decodable, and removing failure points.

+Whoa!
+Yes!
+Here is what is supposedly an algorithm that can tell you whether a given code is uniquely decodable.

+Clearly, this would be a great boolean to add this the attributes of a word list that Tidy prints for users.

+But the larger challenge is to go further and figure out how we might use the mechanism(s) of this algorithm to **remove the fewest number of code words to make a given list uniquely decodable**.
+I have a feeling that we can do better than removing all prefix words or removing all suffix words.

+### Some code

+To this end, I've played around with implementing Sardinas-Patterson for myself in Rust, in an effort to learn more about how it works and how I/we might develop a method of removing the fewest code words to make a code uniquely decodable.

+However, I've yet to accomplish the first step of getting an implementation of the algorithm working.
+I can't quite understand how the algorithm works in subsequent rounds.
+A work in progress!

+You can check out [the Github repo](https://github.com/sts10/uniquely-decodable).
+Feel free to contribute!

 <!-- ### Can Huffman coding help us here? -->